-How to choose a driving school in Colchester
+How to choose a driving instructor in Colchester

 If you’re looking for a driving instructor in Colchester, you’ll want one who:

 So, when you come to choose a driving school in Colchester, make sure you do these 4 things: